Eucharist on the floor – What to do?

 1. Wait for the priest to retrieve it.

 When you accidentally drop the Holy Eucharist on the floor while receiving it (and the Altar Server failed to save it), you must remain on the altar rail or where you are when receiving it.
 When the Priest gave you another Host, return to your chair and pray for forgiveness.
 Here, the priest retrieves it immediately and will put a the purificator (white cloth) on where the Sacred Host was dropped.
-Because some a small particle may remain on the floor and the cloth will remind the priest and the altar servers where it is to avoid stepping on it.
-Then they use a holy water to cleanse the floor.
+Because some a small particle may remain on the floor, the cloth will remind the priest and the altar servers where it is to avoid stepping on it.
+Then they use a holy water to cleanse the area.

 2. Take the Eucharist using your tongue.